DavidRdgz/unitree/README.md

 # unitree

 A decision tree calssifier for use on vectors of real-values.
+In other words, financial or sensor data needing classification.
 This tree provides an approximation technique to find the best splitting points for continuous values using either Gaussian, K-Tile, or Uniform approximation techniques.

 # Usage